ycpcs/cs482-spring2022-PW/assign/assign05-expo.md

 # Deliverables
-You must develop **team posters**, **presentations**, and **demos** to be presented at the annual **Engineering and Computer Science Expo**, which will be held on Friday, 4-29-2022 from TBD to TBD in Kinsley.  **I strongly suggest that you make arrangements with your other professors ahead of time to be excused from any classes you might have that day - as you will likely need the time for final preparations for the E&CS Expo**.
-The posters are due (printed and mounted on poster board) in class on Wednesday, 4-28-2022.
-That class session will be used to review your progress, and go over your presentations and demos for the E&CS Expo the next day.
+You must develop **team posters**, **presentations**, and **demos** to be presented at the annual **Engineering and Computer Science Expo**, which will be held in Kinsley Engineering Center.  **I strongly suggest that you make arrangements with your other professors ahead of time to be excused from any classes you might have that afternoon - as you will need the time for final preparations and then presentations for the E&CS Expo**.
+The posters are due (printed and mounted on poster board) in class on Monday of that week.
+That class session will be used to review your progress, and go over your presentations and demos for the E&CS Expo later in the week.

 The only other specific deliverables for this assignment are the demonstration (including UML model, DB schema, and block diagrams of inter-related parts), documentation of individual progress, and documentation of requirements to be addressed in the final milestone.